Oslandia/open-data-bikes-analysis/README.md

 Use the Python 3 programming language in Jupyter notebooks and the following
 libraries: pandas, numpy, seaborn, matplotlib, scikit-learn, xgboost.

 See the [requirements.txt](./requirements.txt) file for the dependencies.
+If you use conda and the conda environnement, you can just do: `conda env create -f environment.yml` and the `source activate bikes`.

 ## Clustering